ramzes1401ss3/cesbo-www/en/_posts/2018-11-18-bind_adapters.md

 tags: [dev]
 ---

-## Bind Adapters
+When the server boot, DVB adapters can be initialized randomly, which will cause the adapters to swap places.

 <!-- more -->

-When the server boot, DVB adapters can be initialized randomly, which will cause the adapters to swap places.
 As an example: DVB adapter connected to Eutelsat 36B will be swapped with an adapter connected to ABS 2 at 75.0°E. to prevent this situation, follow these steps:

 create folder `/etc/astra/mod:`